-In Rust, we begin functions using fn
+In Rust, we begin functions using fn.

-In Rust, we begin functions using fn
+In Rust, we begin functions using fn.

-Here's a basic function called sing
+Here's a basic function called sing that prints a String:

 fn sing() {